mjderoode/advent_of_code_helper/README.md

-# Clickup API Laravel Package

-This Laravel package simplifies the process of connecting to, manipulating, and requesting data from ClickUp, a powerful project management tool.
-Designed for developers, it provides an easy-to-use interface for integrating ClickUp’s functionalities into Laravel applications.
-With this package, you can effortlessly manage tasks, projects, and other resources within ClickUp, streamlining your workflow and enhancing productivity.
+# Advent of Code Helper

+Every year, I run into the same issues and start “hacking and cracking” as soon as Advent of Code begins.
+Not anymore!
+I wrote this package with two clear goals: to download your personal puzzle inputs and to prepare controller files so you don’t have to start hacking in your web.php.

+This package can download all of your personal puzzle inputs for a specific year and, afterward, it prepares a default controller split into two parts, allowing you to solve each part of the daily Advent of Code challenges.
+I also prepared some options on how to view your solution.

-**My package is currently in an "WIP" phase, so please keep this in mind when using it.**
+**My package is currently in a “WIP” (Work in Progress) phase, so please keep this in mind when using it.
+The controllers are based on a stub, but it is not yet publishable.**

 ## Get your Session Cookie